my3ngd/bottom-up-artificial-intelligence/project0/Project_detail.md

 ## Insructions

-You need to implement the following APIs:
+You need to implement the following type and functions.

++ `real_t`: a type for real number.

     + TODO